dV/dt < 0 (V decreasing)

 Lyapunov: The same V = (x−ln(1+x)) + (y−ln(1+y)) now gives dV/dt = −c[x²/(1+x) + y²/(1+y)] ≤ 0.
 This mirrors the mechanical case: adding dissipation to a conservative system turns a first integral into a Lyapunov function.

 LaSalle: {dV/dt = 0} only at origin → origin is asymptotically stable.
-The ROA is bounded by the nearest point where V becomes undefined (x = −1 or y = −1, i.e., population extinction).
+The certified region via this V is bounded by where V becomes undefined (x = −1 or y = −1, i.e. population extinction).

 Higher-degree candidate.
 Necessary for systems like the Cubic Drain where the Jacobian at the origin is zero and quadratic candidates may give uninformative dV/dt = 0 at the origin.